stlartworks/stlartworks.github.io/apply.md

 Apply below:

-The St. Louis ArtWorks Fall Apprenticeship application is accepted from July 11, 2025 to August 30, 2025.
-Only after July 21 will you receive an email from the Program Manager, if selected for an interview.
+The St. Louis ArtWorks Spring Apprenticeship application is accepted from November 24 , 2025 to January 5, 2026.
+Only after January 5th will you receive an email from the Program Manager, if selected for an interview.

-<iframe style="width: 100%" src="https://docs.google.com/forms/d/e/1FAIpQLSeqv23vroIv3LV7TnpRqsO49K4Z29gIiJnpofuRxF4tOdT9yA/viewform?embedded=true" width="100%" height="2435" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>
+<iframe style="width: 100%" src="https://docs.google.com/forms/d/e/1FAIpQLSetVFrDxo8hmgzMZ1TuhVPoQMUJEzlDxsxyUBFZ2GvTkwrWrg/viewform?embedded=true" width="100%" height="2435" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

 <!--Sorry, applications are currently closed.
 There will be another opportunity to apply next season.
 Please check back later.-->